-The Best Things to do in St. Michaels, MD!
+Things to Do in St. Michaels, MD

 Also available is Bay Hundred Pool on North Talbot Street in St Michaels.
-410-745-6592.

-Activities in the Area:
+Best St. Michaels, MD, Activities in the Area

 Lady Patty sets sail from Knapp’s Narrows Marina onto the Chesapeake Bay and the Choptank River.
 They have beautiful sunset sails and spectacular day sails.
 They will offer discounts for those staying at Wades Point.